Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 # Degrees of freedom, rank

 Forward kinematics result in X, Y, Z and orientation.
 Together they result in 6 parameters, which correspond to 6 degrees of freedom (DOF).
 A 6 axis robot can create those 6 DOFs.
 Every configuration of less than 6 actuators is limited in the creation of the result.

-A cartesian printer with three prismatic joints cannot change orientation of the endpoint, e.g., but has control over the X, Y, Z coordinates only, so it has 3 DOFs.
-A 4 or 5 axis CNC machine cannot use all 6 DOF and is restricted in the workspace (workspace in the sense of position and endpoint orientation).
+Examples of reduced rank:
+* a cartesian printer has 3 DOFs: control over X, Y, Z positions, but no control about the orientation of the endpoint.
+By mechanical means, the endpoint is always vertical.
+* CNC 5 axis has a limited 6 DOFs: X, Y, Z positions and control over the orientation of the Z axis, but no control over the orientation of the X and Y axes.
+A CNC spindle doesn't need X, Y axis orientation control (they constantly change), so it's no problem.
+* singularity situations of a 6 axis robot: in one of the singularity situations, position and orientation changes are limited.
+For singularity types, see singularity section.

 # Workspace and Singularities
 Workspace is the space where an object can be reached by the robot.
 Calculation is a combination of position and orientation.
 Positions near the edges should be avoided, because rotations of axes become critical and movement precision is reduced.